-- A. School Level Informal Complaint for Non-Adopted Instructional, Library, and Other Educational Materials Only - 1.
-The complainant shall file an "Informal Complaint for Non-Adopted Instructional, Library, and Other Educational Materials" notification objection form on the school's website. (as prescribed by State Board of Education rule and the District's process) (also found on the District's website, identifying the District's point of contact and contact information for the submission of an objection).
+- A. School Level Informal Complaint for Non-Adopted Instructional, Library, and Other Educational Materials Only - The complainant shall file an "Informal Complaint for Non-1.
+Adopted Instructional, Library, and Other Educational Materials" notification objection form on the school's websiteonline. (as prescribed by State Board of Education rule and the District's process) (also found on the District's website, identifying the District's point of contact and contact information for the submission of an objection).
 The complainant must cite to the specific sections and pages of the text that are objectionable.
 The form must be signed and attested by the parent or resident, include the required contact information, and state the objection to the instructional material based on the criteria set forth in F.S.
-1006.31(2) or 1006.40(3)(d) and Sections I and V-IV.B. above.
+1006.31(2) or 1006.40(3)(d) and Sections I and V -IV.B. above.
 An individual complainant may submit only one (1) complaint directly to the school, that contains all the complainant's objections to the specific material.
 Complaint forms that do not contain the requisite information may not be considered.
-The complaint form will be routed to the principal and notifications will be sent to the Region and District's

-Library/Media Services department.
+The online complaint form will be routed to the principal and notifications will be sent to the Region and District's Library/Media Services department.

 - 2. In preparation for a meeting with the complainant, the principal or designee and a school media specialist should conduct a review of the material based on the selection criteria set forth in this policy. - 3.
 Within seven (7) calendar days of the complaint notification, the principal and/or designee will schedule the complainant for a meeting. - 4.
 Within fourteen (14) calendar days of the complaint notification, the principal and/or a designee and any relevant staff member(s) shall meet with the complainant to hear the grievance regarding the material and to explain: - a. the school's materials selection procedures; - b. the criteria used for the selection of instructional materials; - c. the role that the material in question has in the school's curriculum or library/media center collection; and - d. whatever additional information is needed regarding the item's use. - 5.
-If the complainant is not satisfied with the explanation regarding the retention of the material in the library collectionschool and desires to file a formal complaint, the formal procedures shall be followed. - B. School Level Formal Complaint for Non-Adopted Instructional, Library, and Other Educational Materials Only - 1.
-The complainant must complete the "Citizen's Complaint regarding Non-Adopted Instructional, Library, or Other Educational Materials"(FM-3448) form.
-All required fields must be completed, the form must be signed and attested, and electronic copies of the form responses will be provided to: - a. the Principal; - b. the Region Superintendent; and - c. the District Supervisor over Library/Media Services.
+Upon receipt of written notification by the Principal ilf the complainant is not satisfied with the explanation regarding the retention of the material in the library collectionschool, the complainant will then be provided with the option to file a formal complaint online as outlined below. and desires to file a formal complaint, the formal procedures shall be followed. - B. School Level Formal Complaint for Non-Adopted Instructional, Library, and Other Educational Materials Only - 1.-The complainant must complete the online "Citizen's Complaint regarding Non-Adopted Instructional, Library, or Other Educational Materials" (FM-3448) form.
+All required fields must be completed, the form must be signed and attested and Eelectronic copies of the form responses will be immediately-provided to:

+a.1. the Principal;

+- b.a. the Region Superintendent; and - e.b. the District Supervisor over Library/Media Services.